brousalis/surf-server/README.md

 	4.)
 Upload all SMX files, configs, sounds and materials onto your server.

 	5.)
 Insert "timer" keyvalue into configs/databases.cfg (no sqlite support).
+		5.1) When using the timer-cpmod module, insert a "cpmod" keyvalue into configs/databases.cfg 5.2) When using the timer-ranking_toponly module, insert a "timer_toponly" keyvalue into configs/databases.cfg

 	6.)
 Change configs/timer/settings.cfg to your needs